marcogambarini/floatcyl/README.md

 An already built documentation is available at <https://marcogambarini.github.io/>.

 Importing floatcyl automatically imports the hydrodynamic solver, together with the functions for computing gradients, but not the gradient flow submodule.
-The latter can be imported as `import floatcyl.gradflow` and it requires the installation of Firedrake and gmsh.
+The latter can be imported as `import floatcyl.gradflow` and it requires the installation of Firedrake and gmsh:
-It is recommended to install Firedrake inside a virtual environment, as indicated in https://www.firedrakeproject.org/download.html.
+- It is recommended to install Firedrake inside a virtual environment, as indicated in <https://www.firedrakeproject.org/download.html>.
+- gmsh for Python can be installed following <https://pypi.org/project/gmsh/>.
 Before installing floatcyl and everytime the gradflow tools of floatcyl are used, activate the Firedrake virtual environment.
+It is convenient to create an alias for activating the Firedrake virtual environment: this can be don by adding `alias sourceFiredrake='source ~/firedrake/bin/activate'` to your .bashrc file.

 The examples in the gradflow folder allow reproducing the results of [4].
+Subdirectories square and cutsquare contain `run_tests.sh`, which uses the parameters of configuration (.ini) files.
+Plots and tables can be produced using `run_plots.sh` and `make-table.py`.